 - Refactoring and unit testing is not a substitute for thoughtful design, modeling, and software architecture.

 - Constant involvement is a tough sell for your customer/client, as well as absence of knowing how much all is going to cost.

 - Refactoring can be a time-waster.
 Refactoring is only beneficial for code that is used often by others than the original author, which is not always the case.

 - Automated testing can only detect "computer" problems, while subtle, "human" usability problems are pushed aside.

-- Most software consultanices and contractors don’t care for the level of code qaulity that XP demands.
-Their job is to simply make something work in the short term, while maintaining it is often someone else’s job, thus they have no incentive to refactor or do other unbillable work.
+- Most software consultancies and contractors don't care for the level of code quality that XP demands.
+Their job is to simply make something work in the short term while maintaining it is often someone else's job, thus they have no incentive to refactor or do other unbillable work.

 However, the biggest problem with XP is that it's based on the assumption that the whole team is in one place - both development and the customer.
 In most cases, that's not viable.

 Most software development companies today are outsourced, meaning the customer and the development team work not only in different places but different continents altogether, making XP impossible.
-Just to get an anwer about some requirment, XP team would have to wait anywhere from a few hours to a day.
+Just to get an answer about some requirement, XP team would have to wait anywhere from a few hours to a day.
 This is a deal-breaker for a framework that relies on agility and close collaboration.